rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

 * `remove($key)`
 * `set($key, $value)`

-By the widening, it can now accept UUID objects as the key.
-Decorators will automatically transform the UUID to the format expected by the underlying `Collection`.
-Also, by accepting `mixed`, the caller does not need to perform type checking, avoiding a lot of boilerplate code.
+The widening can remove some boilerplate code, because the caller no longer needs to perform type checking and conversion.
+It will be done by our classes instead.

 `Recollection` adds these new methods: